Dark-Light-20/investments-project/invest-web/README.md

 ## Infrastructure

 The app consume the data from the diferent [Invest-App APIs](https://github.com/Dark-Light-20/investData).
-For now there are only 2 APIs:
+For now there are only 5 APIs:

+- invest-bancolombia
+- invest-bdb
+- invest-ban100
-- investBancolombiaData
+- invest-nu
-- investBdBData
+- invest-finandina

 The consumption is made by the web-app infrastructure layer using Azure functions as the data source endpoints.